eformat/argocd-team-topologies/README.md

 - A Ops-SRE (cluster scoped) ArgoCD instance
 - Team (cluster scoped) ArgoCD instances

-Individual teams can then use their cluster scoped ArgoCD to deploy their applications, middleware and tooling.
+Individual teams can then use their cluster scoped ArgoCD to deploy their applications, middleware and tooling including namespaces and operators.

 This pattern is useful when: